rkumar/todoapp/README.markdown

     archive TASK# ...
        archive the given tasks to archive.txt

+   note TASK# <text>
+     add a note to a task.
+This could be what you actually did.

 **Other options:**
   -d <dirname>   : name of directory to work in
                    Useful to create aliases for other directories